Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: The Methods

 From equation (\ref{VAR}), a VMA($\infty$) model representing the impulse responses is obtained through a series of calculations.
 Note that we regard the VAR($p$) model as a reduced form of the VMA($\infty$).

-As mentioned above, we will calculate $\sum_{\tau=0}^\infty \Phi_t$ given VMA($\infty$) and then derive a norm from the matrix as a measure of the degree of persistent effects of the instantaneous shock.
+As mentioned earlier in this section, we calculate $\sum_{\tau=0}^\infty \Phi_t$ given VMA($\infty$) and then derive a norm from the matrix as a measure of the degree of persistent effects of the instantaneous shock.
 Following \citet{ito2014ism}, we adopt the spectral norm of the difference between $\sum_{\tau=0}^\infty \Phi_t$ and an identity matrix $I$, $\sum_{\tau=0}^\infty \Phi_t - I$.
 Since $\Phi_0$ is identical to $I$, it reflects all effects except those of the shock.

-Our approach is secondly drawn from the time-varying estimation technique of \citet{ito2014ism}.
+In addition, our approach is drawn from the time-varying estimation technique of \citet{ito2014ism}.
 This technique allows us to obtain impulse responses at each period supposing a VAR($p$) model.
 Then we can derive impulse responses, $\{\Phi_{0,t}, \Phi_{1,t}, \Phi_{2,t}, \cdots\}_{t=1,\cdots,T}$, depending on time $t$.

 Finally, we compute each degree of market efficiency $\zeta_t$ at $t=1,\cdots,T$ as follows.